Mr. Whimsy’s Summer of Surprises: Navigating Ice Cream Sales, Sun, and Setbacks

 Scoops, Sales, and Sweet Success (Maybe?)

-But here’s the catch—Mr. Whimsy doesn’t always get prime real estate.
-Each day (or sometimes the entire summer), he’s assigned a location.
+When Mr. Whimsy does get to sell, sales days can be a rollercoaster ride!
+Mr. Whimsy doesn’t always get prime real estate.
+Each week he’s assigned a location.
 It could be a bustling tourist trap or a dead-end tourist not-spot.
 If it’s the latter, with minimal foot traffic, he might struggle to sell even half of what he expected.
-The location he’s given can make or break his day, turning a potential scoop-fest into a no-show affair.
+The simulation predicts that while on the busiest days he could scoop out up to 120 cones, on average he’ll serve around 88 ice creams per day.
+That’s down on his initial estimate but still a lot of smiles in a cone.

 The Grand Total: What’s in Store for Mr. Whimsy?